Chefs Notes

 When I was around twenty-two or twenty-three, I started working in this up-scale tapas/cocktail bar in Halifax.
 Our kitchen wasn't much bigger than a closet, the dish pit (where the dishwasher is) was a closet under a staircase, and we had a small dry-storage room in the basement that also housed the most miniature walk-in fridge I have ever seen.
 It was more like a lean-in fridge.
 The ceiling in that basement storage room was low enough that I couldn't stand up straight without putting my head through the ceiling tiles.
 I only mention this because I would spend hours upon hours in my first few months at that restaurant hunched over in the low-ceilinged basement storage room, breading fishcakes; hundreds and hundreds of fishcakes.

 I don't remember everything that was in all those fishcakes I was breading, but I do remember spending a lot of time thinking about what I would put in my perfect fishcake recipe.
 It was way back then, twelve or thirteen years ago, that I came up with the first version of this haddock fishcake recipe.
 Over the years, it's changed and been updated as my tastes have changed.
 But, for the most part, the recipe in this post is the same one I devised hunched over in that basement all those years ago.
 To this day, it is still my favourite Haddock Fishcake Recipe, and I'd like to share it with you.
+If you enjoy cooking with fish, you might also want to check out my post on everything I know about cooking fish.

 What's in the Haddock Fish Cakes?

 If you've been reading the blog for any amount of time you know that I don't like over complicated recipes.
-Why do something with twenty ingredients that you can do it with five or six?
+Why do something with twenty ingredients that you can do with five or six?
 These haddock fishcakes stay true to that ethos.
-Almost all of the ingredients I use to make the fishcakes are pictured below, they are 1 lb of haddock, two potatoes, one red and one green bell pepper, one onion, a bit of thyme, and a bit of parsley.
-Not seen in the pictures is a bit of dried dill, paprika, salt and pepper.
-Those are all of the ingredients in the haddock fishcakes.
-Want to see how to make them?
+Almost all of the ingredients I use to make the fishcakes are pictured below:

 Preparing the Peppers and Onion

 The first step in making my favourite haddock fish cakes is to dice the peppers and onions.
 You want to cut these ingredients no more than 1 cm x 1 cm and as evenly as possible.
-Once the vegetables are cut, heat a medium frying pan over medium-high heat, add in 1 tablespoon of oil, sautée the onions for two to three minutes, then add in the peppers and cook for another three to five minutes or until the peppers and onions are soft.
+Once the vegetables are cut, heat a medium frying pan over medium-high heat, add in 1 tablespoon of oil, saute the onions for two to three minutes, then add in the peppers and cook for another three to five minutes or until the peppers and onions are soft.
 Take the vegetables off the heat and put in a dish to cool.

 Potatoes